KevinHardy-Cooper/VApp/README.md

 `"cookie_signer" : ""` This is the secret used to sign the session ID cookie.

-`"aes_key" : ""` This is the key that will be used in the one-way encryption of the user's password.
+`"aes_password_key" : ""` This is the key that will be used in the one-way encryption of the user's password.

+`"aes_email_key" : ""` This is the key that will be used in the one-way encryption of the user's email.

 ## Linting
 `eslint src/` in order to find everything wrong code-style wise